 Gifts and “found money” can help you fund your large planned expenses, too.
 Whenever we get cash, we generally set it aside for our vacations, but you could set it aside for a new car or roof if you’d rather.

-Found money and unexpected money you come across, such as a utility deposit refund, will add to your sinking fund even more.
+Setting aside “found money”, such as a utility deposit refunds, will add to your sinking fund even more.

 Sell Items And Save Proceeds

 If your large expense is just about to happen and you don’t have enough money to pay for it, consider selling items and saving the proceeds toward the large expense.

 Chances are you have a ton of stuff around the house that you no longer use.
 Turn that stuff into cash on craigslist, eBay or Facebook Marketplace.
 Set the cash aside and you can pay for at least part of your upcoming major expense.

 Large expenses rarely just pop up.
 If you know where to look for them, you’ll see them coming.
 For everything else, you can use your emergency fund.
 Just don’t get caught using your emergency fund for something you should have seen coming, like a roof replacement.